 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term patients that experienced functional improvements, such as with activities of daily living.
-Many in the industry argue that this is a reasonable measure of a nursing home's rehabilitation performance.
+This is the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.

 - Frederick Health HospitalAcute Care Hospitals 4.95 miles away400 West Seventh St Frederick Maryland 21701Voluntary non-profit - Private(240) 566-3300

 - Meritus Medical CenterAcute Care Hospitals 19.92 miles away11116 Medical Campus Road Hagerstown Maryland 21742Voluntary non-profit - Private(240) 313-9500